lfezeq/PAI/README.md

 # PAI
-## Here i'm posting some easy javascript exercises or codes from lessons :)
+## Here i'm posting some easy javascript , PHP , HTML5 exercises or codes from lessons :)